-During the 2011 period, we incurred due diligence costs related to potential acquisition of a number of existing outlet centers.
-While we have negotiated and signed a number of contracts on these potential acquisitions, we are in the midst of completing our due diligence work and/or are subject to regulatory or lender approval.
-As such, there can be no assurance that we will ultimately close on any of these transactions.
+During the 2011 period, we incurred costs related to the acquisitions of Jeffersonville, OH, Phase I & II of Atlantic City Outlets The Walk and Ocean City Factory Outlets, as well as due diligence costs related to other potential acquisitions.
+We are in the midst of completing our due diligence work and/or are subject to regulatory or lender approval on the remaining potential acquisitions.
+As such, there can be no assurance that we will ultimately close on these transactions.